IkeKap/StatsProject/README.md

 The figure Snapshots directory stores all of the mathplot images for each run.

 The tex directory is a directory used by a github app attached to this repository.
 Its function is to render out the LaTEX equations within the readme automatically

+This repository also includes the final project report (in DOCX format) and presentation (in PPTX format).
+I also included the speaker notes (in DOCX format) I used to prepare my presentation.
+This project was a group effort between me and 3 other classmates in my AP Statistics class.
+I was responsible for setting up the python simulation and collecting data, and the rest of my group took responsibility for analyzing the data, and using that to come to conclusions.
+We all worked together on the final report, but the powerpoint was largely created by my group members.

 ## Example Mathplots